 It’s not every day you come close to death, especially when you’re young.

-It was a beautiful spring day in Akron, Ohio.
+It was a beautiful spring day in Akron, Ohio back in 1993.
 I’d just gotten off work and was excited to meet with a manager of the restaurant where the rehearsal dinner for my wedding would be held.
 One of my bridesmaids was going with me and we were eager to sample the food and select the final menu.

 Michele and I met up in the parking lot of my workplace then she followed behind my car in hers as we headed to dinner.
 The restaurant was in an area called “the valley,” and there was a long, steep hill leading down to it.
 At the bottom of the hill red and white striped rails occasionally lowered to the sound of ringing while flashing red lights warned drivers of an oncoming train.